ponolite/gender_dynamics_and_regrades_in_academia/README.md

 ## LLM Usage Statement

--   No Large Language Models (LLMs) were solicited during the writing of this paper.
+-   ChatGPT 3.5 was used to help write a certain code portion within this paper.